-I can’t draw final conclusions on this Core i7 / MX150 configuration of the ZenBook UX333FN based on our sample, because the gaming performance is crucial in the whole equation and I can’t tell whether the final retail units will perform similarly to our test model or perhaps better.
-I can tell you that the performance is there, but whether or not it can last for longer gaming sessions remains to be elucidated in our future updates, once we hopefully get our hands on a final retail product.
+I can’t draw final conclusions on this Core i7 / MX150 configuration of the ZenBook UX333FN based on our sample.
+I can tell you that the GPU performance is there, but whether or not it can last for longer gaming sessions remains to be seen in our future updates, once we hopefully get our hands on a final retail product.
 Till then, take our findings with a lump of salt.

 The compact form-factor is this series main selling point, alongside the latest-generation hardware and competitive pricing, especially in the International markets where Dell and HP products are fairly expensive and the Surface Laptop is not available.
 This is also one of the first 13-inch laptops with Whiskey Lake hardware, but given the platform’s particularities and limited gains over the previous KabyLake-R platforms in compact builds, that should not be a decisive factor in your decision.
 Other aspects like the build quality, the typing experience, the screen, and the IO should, and while this ZenBook scores an A- for construction, the lacking keyboard, screen, and IO throw it to the middle of the class.

 None are bad by any means, but the keyboard is cramped and rather inaccurate with my typing style, the screen is glossy and dimmer than I’d want in this day and age, and the IO is a mixed bag, with some full-size ports, but also without the future-proofness and convenience of a Thunderbolt 3 connector.